 You have to choose at the moment of application under which nationality you wish to apply.
 For the one that you indicate in your application form you will be considered for scholarship.
 Note that if you have spent more than 12 months in EU, during the last 5 years before the date of application you are considered automatically as programme country.

 Yes – you have the right to appeal against a decision rejecting your application for a scholarship.
-The appeal procedure consists in writing to the emPLANT+ Executive Board within 7 days of receiving notification of your rejection letter.
+The appeal procedure consists in writing to the emPLANT+ Executive Board within 7 days of receiving notification of your rejection letter/e-mail, in using the emPLANT+ appeal form.
 The emPLANT+ coordinator will prepare the response which will be submitted to the Executive Board for approval.
 Before sending the response to the enquirer, the Coordinator might consult with the relevant EACEA staff.
 You will be notified in writing of the outcome of your appeal within 14 days after your appeal submission.
+The decision reached by the emPLANT+ Executive Board is final and not subject to further appeals

 Yes you can, students in their last year of BSc study can also apply before the application deadline.
 They need to show proof of their studies with a duly signed and stamped statement that declares they are currently in their last year.
 They need to include the transcript of records showing all courses completed and all uncompleted courses for which they are enrolled.
 The statement should mention in which month they are expecting to obtain the diploma.